Channel Coordination

 Note

-Last Active is supported for App and Web channels only.
+Last Active is supported for App, Web, and Email channels only.
+Email channel support is limited to Sequences.

 1. Select the channels to include in your audience.